bbc/newslabs-io/mid/README.md

 On `/` it serves the index.html creared by webpack to load the client react application.
 It also serves other routes as defined by the API express app.

+There is no hot module reloading or anything like that in the browser.

 #### build
 The `npm build` script runs two commands:
 - webpack: To build the client application.
 This will be output into `dist/client`.